 Course text.
-Lecture notes will be distributed in class.
-The following book is a good companion:
+You will need to take notes in class.
+No textbook will be required, but the following book is a good companion:

 J. Shoenfield, Mathematical Logic, A K Peters/CRC Press, 2001.

 Grading.
 The final grade will be based on homework (50%), and a final exam (50%).